-Use AI to create assessment task ideas, success criteria, true or false checks and maths practice while keeping teacher review central.
+Use AI to create assessment tasks, rubrics or marking grids, quizzes, exit tickets and success criteria while keeping teacher review central.

 Who this guide is for

-Teachers planning assessment tasks, checks for understanding and pupil-friendly criteria.
+Teachers planning assessment tasks, checks for understanding and student-friendly criteria.

 Overview

-AI can help teachers create fast formative checks, assessment prompts and pupil-friendly success criteria.
+AI can help teachers create fast formative checks, assessment prompts and student-friendly success criteria.
 It is strongest when the assessment purpose is clear: retrieval, misconception checking, application, self-assessment or evidence gathering.

 Recommended workflow

-- Define what the assessment should reveal about pupil understanding.
+- Define what the assessment should reveal about student understanding.

 - Generate tasks, questions or criteria linked to one objective.